jamesjam116/Blockchain-overview/README.md

-# Blockchain Projects: (Solana / Ethereum / Binance - EVM / NEAR)
+#Yamate's Blockchain Projects (Solana / Ethereum / Binance - EVM / NEAR)

 As you can see, I have built several NFT projects including minting, staking, evolution/breeding features, raffle/auction houses, Launchpad, Marketplace, simple p2e games like dice, spinner, moon-shot, and made smart contracts and utility tokens.
 All of repos are under private status.